async-labs/builderbook/README.md

 - Start app with `docker-compose -f docker-compose-dev.yml up`

 ## Contributing
-We welcome suggestions and pull requests, especially for [issues](https://github.com/builderbook/builderbook/issues) labeled as `discussion` and `contributions welcome`.
+We welcome suggestions and bug reports via issues and and pull requests.

 By participating in this project, you are expected to uphold Builder Book's [Code of Conduct](https://github.com/builderbook/builderbook/blob/master/CODE-OF-CONDUCT.md).